sods/bioinformatics/_posts/2015-11-19-week-8-concepts-of-statistics-and-their-implementation.md

 tagline: Concepts of Statistics and their Implementation for Data Analysis
 ---

-Week 8 Lecture content will appear here.
+* Week 8 Lecture content can be downloaded [here](http://opendsi.cc/bioinformatics/assets/Lecture_Wk8.pdf).